Jdwilcox211/HellDivers2_stratagem_macros/README.md

 # HellDivers2_stratagem_macros

-It was a lil tricky to figure out how to get HellDivers 2 to recognize the keystrokes.

 Syntax is: python <path>stratagem_macro.py <Stratagem Name>

 These are intended to be used as separate bats and linked to a hotkey or stream deck.
 I use a free app that turns my phone and/or tablet into a stream deck.
 Touch Portal, pro version very affordable also. https://www.touch-portal.com/